 // @photostructure/sqlite

-// Note: open, inTransaction, memory, readonly properties not available
+// Note: memory, readonly properties not available - use options at construction

 // better-sqlite3